JLEON123/Data_Course_LEON/README.md

 The goal of this assignment is to learn how to use git in the terminal as well as github

 The other goal was to download R and R studio

+The final goal was to learn the basics of the terminal